Bangladesh Nationalist Party: 2018 general election

-2024 General Election
+2024 general election

-On March 26, 2020, BNP chairperson Khaleda Zia's prison sentence was suspended for six months in the midst of the COVID-19 pandemic, and she was granted a conditional release on the grounds that she receive medical treatment within the country and not travel abroad.
-The six month suspension has been granted for a total of six consecutive times, with the most recent one being in September 18, 2022.
-Since Zia's release, the BNP has campaigned for her unconditional release and for the ruling government to allow her to travel abroad.
+On 26 March 2020, BNP chairperson Khaleda Zia's prison sentence was suspended for six months amid the COVID-19 pandemic, and she was granted a conditional release because she received medical treatment within the country and did not travel abroad.
+The six-month suspension has been granted for a total of six consecutive times, with the most recent one being on 18 September 2022.
+Since Zia's release, the BNP campaigned for her unconditional release and for the ruling government to allow her to travel abroad.

-In preparation for the upcoming 2023 general election, the BNP has launched a series of rallies which advocate for the resignation of Prime Minister Sheikh Hasina and the return of the Caretaker Government.
-During a rally held in Dhaka on December 10, 2022, seven BNP lawmakers announced their resignation from the current government in demands of the dissolution of parilament, the formation of a new election commission, and allowing the election to be held under a neutral caretaker government.
+In preparation for the upcoming 2024 general election, the BNP launched a series of rallies which advocated for the resignation of Prime Minister Sheikh Hasina and the return of the caretaker government.
+During a rally held in Dhaka on 10 December 2022, seven BNP lawmakers announced their resignation from the current government in demands of the dissolution of parliament, the formation of a new election commission, and allowing the election to be held under a neutral caretaker government.